 Beautiful images help promote your restaurant's identity, space, and cuisine.
 Use the following features to create an enticing visual aesthetic:

-- Descriptive banners - Banners allow you to combine text and imagery.
+- Descriptive banners - Banners can combine text and imagery.

 - Galleries - Use Gallery Pages or Gallery Blocks to display images of your location and top menu items.